justinrgarrard/world-of-naevis.net/docs/gear/alchemics/munitions.md

 >
 > *Ammunition (Any), common*
 >
 > Any creature struck by this ammunition takes one additional point of fire damage.
 A flammable object hit by this ammunition ignites if it isn't being worn or carried.
+Ammunition radiates bright light for 5 feet and dim light for 5 feet further for one minute after being fired.
 Attacks with this ammunition count as magical for the purposes of bypassing weapon resistances.

 {: .mundane-item}